MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 Mailchimp's deliverability can be inconsistent.
 Sometimes emails perform great, other times they seem to vanish into the digital ether.
 Their shared IP setup means your delivery can be affected by how other users on the same servers behave.

-Round 6: Support When Things Go Wrong
+Round 6: Support When You’re Out of Spoons

 24/7 live chat with actual humans who know their stuff.
 Email support that responds within hours, not days.
 Knowledge base that actually helps instead of giving you more questions.